dhiltonp/find_images/README.md

 The find-images binary takes as its arguments any number of directories.

-It writes to the parent directory in common a list of images it finds.
+It writes the full paths of the images found to a file.

 Image extensions:
 .jpg, .jpeg, .bmp, .png, .webp, .gif and .tiff, plus a bunch of raw formats.